Stop the Train! Magnetic Brakes for a Maglev Train

 - Draw one line 20 mm to each side of the centerline.

-- Attach the long magnetic strips and plastic angle pieces to your cardboard, as shown in Figures 4 and 5.
+- Attach the long magnetic strips and plastic angle pieces to your base, as shown in Figures 4 and 5.
 Pay close attention to the spacing, it is important for getting your train to work properly.

 - Peel the paper backing off the long magnetic strips.
-Carefully place them on the cardboard so their inside edges line up with the lines 5 mm from your centerline, so the strips are 10 mm apart.
-Note: if the magnetic strips are not sticky enough to stick to the cardboard on their own, use clear double-sided tape.
+Carefully place them on the base so their inside edges line up with the lines 5 mm from your centerline, so the strips are 10 mm apart.
+Note: if the magnetic strips are not sticky enough to stick to the base on their own, use clear double-sided tape.
 Make sure you press down firmly so they stick in place.

 Figure 4.
 Cross-sectional view of the spacing for the magnet strips and plastic angle pieces.